Daniel-B-Tufvesson/speech-act-classifier/README.md

 # Usage
 The classifiers operate on entire corpora.
 They take as input a CoNLL-U corpus and tag each sentence with their respective speech acts.
 These are then outputted as a new CoNLL-U corpus.

+Also see [`evaluate_classifiers.ipynb`](notebooks/evaluate_classifiers.ipynb) for how the classifiers can be used and how the data sets are loaded.

 ## Classifying with Rules
 Run [`tag_speech_acts_rulebased.py`](scripts/tag_speech_acts_rulebased.py) on the corpus you want to tag with speech acts.
 It takes three arguments: